 Make a new tag if you made a mistake.
 Do not cross out, or overwrite anything on your tag, no whiteout, no changed prices.
 Please do include “obvious” things such as color or long-sleeve/short-sleeve on your tags.
 This is the only way that we can see if shoppers tamper with your tags, or exchanged higher priced tags for lower ones!
 (Yes, unfortunately, that does happen).
 It also helps us to match a missing tag to a tagless item to put them back out on the sales floor instead of having them removed.
 You can change your tags at any time and print a new one for the same item, up until the deadline noted on the sign-in screen.

 Large items: You can price items above $50.00 at less than half price during 1/2 off day.
 For example you could price a carseat/stroller set at $100.00 regular, and at $70.00 during 1/2 off day.
 To do this you have to enter the item twice into the inventory system.
 Once with the full price, a second time with the reduced price.
 Mark both tags with DISCOUNT NO!
-You can then hand write (this is the only time you are allowed to handwrite on tags!) on the tags which tag is for which day.
-One will read “Friday Only”, which includes the Thursday pre-sale, the other “Saturday Only”.
-We will mark your inventory sheet manually with the adjustment when you check your items in.
+You can then hand write (this is the only time you are allowed to hand write on tags!) on the tags which tag is for which day.
+Mark the lower priced tag with “Sunday Only”.
+Feel free to use a colored marker for this.
 Attach both tags securely to the item.